digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 To get a better understanding of script, try the following exercises:

-1. Write a template for a second type of Token.
+1. Write a template for a second type of token.
 2. Write a script with two parties and two types of tokens, creating one token of each type for each party and archiving one token for each party, leaving one token of each type in the final ledger view.
 3. In :ref:`archiving` you tested that Bob cannot archive Alice's token.
 Can you guess why the submit fails?
 How can you find out why the submit fails?